hmrc/hmrc-email-renderer/CONTRIBUTING.md

 ```
 @(params: Map[String, Any])

-This is my optional parameter @params.get("param1").
+This is my optional parameter @params.getOrElse("param1", "default value").
 ```
 *Note:* Because `None` get silently displayed as an empty string `""` we recommend to favour `.getOrElse` instead of `.get` or to make the parameter mandatory.